Join Ani.me for Free and Support Japan

 Samurai Champloo [TV]

-After accidentally killing a government official’s son during their fight, Mugen and Jin are seized, and are sentenced for execution.
+After accidentally killing a government official’s son in a fight, Mugen and Jin are seized, and are sentenced for execution.
 Fuu successfully saves the two warriors, and hires them to accompany her during her search for a samurai “who smells of sunflowers” which may lead to her father.

 The story follows this trio’s journey through a hip-hop influenced Edo-era Japan, and the challenges they encounter along the way.